-Audio Reader went live on October 11th, 1971 after a local Lawrence, Kansas, woman who had been reading to a friend in a nursing home was inspired to find a way to bring that reading to more people.
-Using a new transmitter bought by the University of Kansas, Audio-Reader partnered with Kansas Public Radio and has been running ever since, transmitting across Kansas and even expanding into some parts of Missouri.
+Audio Reader went live on October 11, 1971 after a local Lawrence, KS, woman who had been reading to a friend in a nursing home was inspired to find a way to bring that reading to more people.
+Petey Cerf started a partnership with the University of Kansas and purchased a full-power FM transmitter so KANU could broadcast Audio-Reader on its subcarrier.
+This partnership with Kansas Public Radio continues today, and Audio-Reader now works with several public radio stations to transmit its signal across Kansas and parts of MIssouri.

 A Short history of the Audio Reader Network